Ypnose/wswsh/README.md

 The default behavior allows you to modify `wswsh` for your websites.
 So, it's possible to write custom modifications per site.

+The true "power" of `wswsh` resides in hooks launched at many different steps.
+Those hooks are launched inside `wswsh` env allowing you to use variables to launch all kind of specific actions.

 An "interpreter" can be run if it's placed ouside your `PATH`.
 Write the full path to the executable, within `wswsh.conf`: